andreaunitn/Signal-Image-and-Video-Project/README.md

 python3 -m pip install -r requirementsMAC.txt #for macOS silicon systems
 ```

-If you have a GPU (higly reccomended) please install torch with hardware acceleration
+If you have a GPU (higly reccomended) install torch with hardware acceleration.
+It is mandatory beacuse otherwise the code does not work.

 ## Installation